-In summer 2022 the count for the sequence “I like to go to the beach” on Google was more than 8.5 Mio while the count for the sequence “I like to go to the peach” was zero.
-The word sequence “I like to go to the” occurred more than 63 Mio times.
-In probabilities this means:
+In summer 2022, the count for the sequence “I like to go to the beach” on Google was more than 8.5 million, while the count for the sequence “I like to go to the peach” was zero.
+The word sequence “I like to go to the” occurred more than 63 million times.
+In probabilities, this means: